Cooking Vinyl

-Cooking Vinyl is a British independent record label, based in Acton, London, England.
+Cooking Vinyl is a British independent record label, based in Camden, London.
 It was founded in 1986 by former manager and booking agent Martin Goldschmidt and his business partner Pete Lawrence.
 Goldschmidt remains the current owner and chairman, while Rob Collins is managing director.

 History

 1986–1992

 Cooking Vinyl was set up in 1986 by former manager and booking agent Martin Goldschmidt and distribution manager Pete Lawrence, who initially ran the business as a part-time venture out of a spare room in Goldschmidt's council house in Stockwell, South London.

 In 1986 Cooking Vinyl recorded an impromptu live performance around a campfire at a folk festival by the singer Michelle Shocked, on a Sony Walkman with fading batteries.
 One of its first releases, Cooking Vinyl released the recording as The Campfire Tapes, and it sold 250,000 copies worldwide.

 In 1989, the company was close to bankruptcy when their distributors, Rough Trade, went into receivership.
 Pete Lawrence sold his stake in the business to Martin Goldschmidt who continued the business while servicing the debt of the company of a period of five years.